OriCat101/mangadex-downloader-web/README.md

 # MangaDex Downloader Web
+> [!CAUTION]
+> This entire application was AI generated to test opencode so it may very well have issues I'm unaware of

 ## ✨ Features
 ### Core Functionality
 - **Real-time Progress Tracking** - Live download progress with detailed logging
 - **Multiple Output Formats** - Raw images, PDF, EPUB, CBZ, and CB7 support